shijithpk/website/content/blog/2023-02-24-kerala-panchayat-temp/index.md

 In the graphic, comparing true color imagery from past and present doesn't really give us an insight into what's changed.
 The land use and land cover comparison gives us a better idea of what's happened with cropland in the circled areas being replaced by built-up structures (homes, complexes etc.)

-Zooming out and situating Vijayapuram in its broader geographical context clears things up even further.
+Zooming out and situating Vijayapuram in its broader geographical context clears things up a little.
 We see that the circle on the left is just 5 km from Kottayam, an important urban centre in Kerala.

 The opening of Vattamoodu bridge [in 2016](https://www.youtube.com/watch?v=iwuOX540mUQ) across the Meenachil river has made them even more connected and possibly led to increased urbanisation of the circled area on the left.